arigo/unity-custom-shadow-experiments/Assets/ShadowVSM/README.txt

 on the directional light of the scene, each one twice as big as the previous one.
 Note that traditionally we'd make boxes starting at the camera and looking forward only;
 indeed it is wasteful to compute shadowmaps for parts of the world that are not displayed.
-The idea was for me to use this in the computation mode "manual from script", computing shadows independently from the actual camera position and reusing them independently of the camera movement.
+I didn't fix this so far, because that is necessary in "Manual from script"
+mode: computing shadows independently from the actual camera position and rotation and reusing them even if the camera turns around and moves.
+In that mode, the script also needs to check if the camera has moved too far from the initial position, because then it reaches low-precision cascades that are not meant to be looked at closely.
+At that point the script needs to force a recomputation.